fkurusu7/blog-api/notes.md

 ```

 2. Add user schema and model
-3. Add routes for signup, signin, and signout (the cookie will be added to the response) in routes/routes.js
+3. Add route for signup (the cookie will be added to the response) in routes/routes.js
 4. Connect to DB, mongodb cloud
 5. Add Controller functions to sign up, in, and out.
 6. Add validations into a new file (manual or with a library) , if library install zod: